please visit mau2016.com ... more complete, more photos

-messages scrawled on the sleeve of a jacket post industrial folk wear by mau is a collection of contemporary street wear made out of the ubiquitous modern material tyvek.
-Wardrobe staples and accessories are simply built: with all detail emerging from construction decisions.
+messages scrawled on the sleeve of a jacket post industrial folk wear by mau is a collection of contemporary street wear made out of the ubiquitous modern material tyvek and surplus materials.
+Wardrobe staples and accessories are simply built.

 The material is a high performance non woven taken from construction, graphics, and stationary trades and adapted and manipulated here for personal use.
 This is not the same tyvek of souvenir jackets and bike race pinnies.
 Along with excellent performance properties, this material looks deceptively fragile and perishable like paper but is in fact a tough and resistant modern material.
 Over time the garment becomes like chamois leather.
 Each garment comes in a little bag and weighs less than half pound.

-The work is designed in an old textile factory building in the Hudson Valley and sewn either by mau and a couple of friends or in the case of large wholesale orders the work is sewn in the NYC Garment District under the auspices of the Garment Industry Development Corporation, City of New York with master tailor Mr Wu and his small shop of amazing seamstresses.
+The work is designed and made by mau in an old textile factory in the Hudson Valley.
+In the case of large wholesale orders the work is sewn in the NYC Garment District under the auspices of the Garment Industry Development Corporation, City of New York with master tailor Mr Wu and his very small shop of amazing seamstresses who call him baba.